Bastion-RND/cra-templates/README.md

-# Rect custom templates for create-react-app by Bastion
+# React templates for create-react-app by Bastion